 Looking for garden water saving tips to do your bit for the environment?
-In honour of World Water Day 2021, which falls on 22 March, we've put together some easy ways for you save water in the garden this spring, summer and beyond.
+We've put together some easy ways for you save water in the garden this spring, summer and beyond.

 If you're a garden enthusiast the chances are that you're already clued up on green issues and have a passion for the environment.
 Saving water in your garden could not only help the planet, but if you're on a water meter some of these tips will even help save money on your water bill.
 But surely your garden will suffer as a result?
 The answer is no, the opposite!
 But won't the lawn will go brown?
 No even your lawn can look lush and green with less watering if you follow this simple advice.